-Our master’s degree in theology begins with core courses in Scripture, systematic theology, and Church history, providing a survey of different areas and a focus on key texts, people, and events.
-Students can then shape their curriculum while taking more responsibility for their learning.
+Our master’s degree begins with core courses in Scripture, systematic theology, Church history, and moral or liturgical theology providing a survey of different areas and a focus on key texts, people, and events.
+Students can then shape their own curriculum while taking more responsibility for their learning.

-Successful completion of the Master of Arts in Theology degree requirements will enable you to:
+Successful completion of the Master of Arts (Theology) degree requirements will enable you to:

 Many of our students pursue a master's degree in theology part-time and live several hours away from campus.
 Realizing that you have other responsibilities - family, full-time work, parish, community involvement, etc. - we provide a variety of course formats that fit your busy life.